lcqlalala/Curriculum-Prompt/README.md

 # Finetuning LLaMA on commonsense reasoning tasks using MoRAOM

-This directory includes the MoRAOM implementation and guidelines for reproducing the results in our paper.
+This directory includes the MoRAOM implementation and guidelines for reproducing the results.

 ## Setup
 1. Install dependencies